gergap/vim-ollama/README.md

 Works similarly to `:OllamaReview`, but allows you to specify a custom prompt instead of "review this code".
 For example, you can select some code and run `:OllamaTask 'convert this to python'`.

-## Known Issues

-The integration with other tab-completion tools (e.g., Ultisnips) is not perfect, but works for me.
-I use the [CoC plugin](https://github.com/neoclide/coc.nvim) with clang-based code completion and also use coc-snippets instead of Ultisnips, that I used before.
-This gives me a better tab-completion experience.

-When pressing `<tab>`, it first checks if an AI suggestion is available; otherwise, it forwards the `<tab>` key to be handled by CoC.
-Contributions to improve this integration are welcome.